hujhax/austin-improv-wiki/Performers/Kayla Lane Freeman.md

 **Kayla Lane Freeman** is an improv performer.

 ## History
-Kayla appeared in [[The 44-Hour Improv Marathon]] as a core cast member.
+Kayla appeared in [[Festivals/The 44-Hour Improv Marathon|The 44-Hour Improv Marathon]] as a core cast member.

 In 2013, she moved away to Chicago.